top of page

 Equipment available in the lab includes:

-• 3 Edgertronic high speed video cameras
+• Syncable high speed video cameras

 • GoPro, trail, and digital SLR cameras

-• Loligo 90L swim tunnel respirometer
+• 90L swim tunnel respirometer

-• Xylem flow probe and Nortek Vector acoustic doppler velicometer (coming soon!)
+• Xylem flow probe and Nortek Vector acoustic doppler velicometer

 • Backpack electrofisher and other fish sampling equipment, including a field trailer